NFDI4Microbiota/MetadataStandards/README.md

 - Proteomes
 - Metaproteomes
 - Metabolomes
 ### Standard parameter considerations for FASTQ and FASTA formats are displayed in Figures 1 and 2, respectively.
-Parameter applicability to different data types and the time of data generation (i.e. before sequencing or during data processing) are shown in the left and right y-axes, respectively.
+Parameter applicability to different data types and the time of data generation (i.e. before sequencing or during data processing) are shown in the left and right, respectively.

 ### Additionally, standards are being considered for data integrity and data transfer to ensure quality is maintained throughout various processes of data file exchange.